serioushare/SeriousTimer/README.md

 * Use event listeners to respond to events happening within the timer

 ## Intallation
+### On Webpages
 #### Local installation
+1. Download the build version you want from the Builds directory.
+2. Place <script type="application/javascript" scr="path/to/shtimer(.min).js"></script> in your html page

 #### Hosted by us